wp-plugins/penguins-ltd-affiliate-booking-form/Readme.txt

 Penguins Ltd. Affiliate Booking Form is plugin which provide your visitors with a quick booking of private airport transfers in London.

 Our booking form provides your visitors with an option of direct booking from your site, where your site will be registered as an agent and you will be rewarded by a 10% commission from each completed booking.
-Client is redirected to [Penguins Ltd. quotation page](http://penguinsltd.co.uk) quotation page with an agents reference ID and is automaticly assigned as an agents customer.
+Client is redirected to [Penguins Ltd.](http://penguinsltd.co.uk) quotation page with an agents reference ID and is automaticly assigned as an agents customer.

 Major advantages of Airport Transfer with Penguins Ltd.: